Vaccines Save Lives

 Unfortunately, too often, our organization learns of people who suffer from illness and disability from infectious, yet preventable diseases, or of families who mourn the devastating loss of loved ones from an illness that could have been prevented through vaccines.
 Read some of their stories.

-Vaccines prevent deadly outbreaks of disease.
-With pockets of low vaccination rates among children throughout the country, and low vaccination rates among all adults, diseases continue to cause long-term health issues and deaths among thousands of people.
-Learn more about recent outbreaks in the U.S.
+Vaccines prevent disease outbreaks (a sudden rise in the frequency of disease.)
+With pockets of low vaccination rates among children in communities throughout the country, and low vaccination rates among all adults, infectious diseases continue to cause long-term health issues and deaths among thousands of people.
+Learn more about recent disease outbreaks in the U.S.

 Did you know that when you get vaccinated, you’re not only protecting yourself, but you are also protecting your family and your community?
-By maintaining high vaccination rates in every community, we are able to keep diseases from spreading throughout the U.S. Learn more about community immunity.
+If we have high vaccination rates in every community, we are able to keep diseases from spreading throughout the U.S. Learn more about community immunity.

 Vaccines are Cost-Saving